StefArroyo/vscode-nosql-bug-bash-instructions/README.md

 ### Scenario 7: Edit data

 - In table view, edit one of your documents and save the changes.
-- Verify the changes propgated to your container by querying for the change made.
+- Verify the changes propagated to your container by querying for the change made.

 ### Scenario 8: Delete Document
 - In tableview, delete any selected document.
-- Verify the changes propgated to your container by querying for the document.
+- Verify the changes propagated to your container by querying for the document.
 - Zero results should be returned.